fnproject/fdk-java/README.md

 {"name":"Michael","salutation":"Hello"}
 ```

-## 8. Where do I go from here?
+## 7. Where do I go from here?

-Learn more about the `fn` Java FDK by reading the next tutorials in the series.
-Also check out the examples in the [`examples` directory](examples) for some functions demonstrating different features of the `fn` Java FDK.
+Learn more about the Fn Java FDK by reading the next tutorials in the series.
+Also check out the examples in the [`examples` directory](examples) for some functions demonstrating different features of the Fn Java FDK.

 ### Configuring your function

-If you want to set up the state of your function object before the function is invoked, and to use external configuration variables that you can set up with the `fn` tool, have a look at the [Function Configuration](docs/FunctionConfiguration.md) tutorial.
+If you want to set up the state of your function object before the function is invoked, and to use external configuration variables that you can set up with the Fn tool, have a look at the [Function Configuration](docs/FunctionConfiguration.md) tutorial.

 ### Input and output bindings